 Basic Guidelines for a Healthy Ayurvedic Diet

-1. Eat on a Healthy, Consistent Schedule
+1. Eat On a Healthy, Consistent Schedule

 Whether we like it or not, our bodies crave and strive off of routine.
 This means that in order to find balance in our digestion, it is extremely vital that we are eating three meals daily, at proper times each day.
-Eating at routine times will provide our bodies the regularity to know when food is coming and therefore begin its necessary internal preparation before the food even comes.
-It also allows us to stabilize our energy, blood sugar and appetite levels, allowing us to make better decisions on our meal choices.
+Eating at routine times will provide our bodies with the regularity to know when food is coming and therefore begin its necessary internal preparation before the food even comes.
+It also allows us to stabilize our energy, blood sugar levels, and appetite, allowing us to make better decisions on our meal choices.
 Have you ever missed a meal, leading you to grab whatever foods were available at hand?
-This often leads to poor food choices, grazing and overeating.
+This often leads to poor food choices, grazing, and overeating.

 Here is a simple chart to keep in mind for healthy eating times.
 I also added in some general key points to remember in regards to each meal.